 A steady current of metons and attendant creatoid cargo barges streamed through the main entry port of the mammoth crafton.
 After many thoms of preparation, the would-be explorers were anxious to secure private quarters and work space.
-The parent body was not the moon Na had originally suggested; the homebound Omenites considered that pristine real estate too precious to give away.
-The metons had instead settled on an unusual rogue asteroid, found by chance falling toward Los on a nearly parabolic orbit from the frozen depths of the extended Los comet cloud.
+The parent body was not the moon Na had originally suggested; the homebound Omenites had refused to give up that pristine real estate, or to further cooperate with the Metonite Project in any meaningful way.
+The metons had instead appropriated an unusual rogue asteroid, found by chance falling toward Los on a nearly parabolic orbit from the frozen depths of the extended Los comet cloud.
 Similar to the simulated moon in size and composition, the object was probably itself a former moon, ejected from the inner planetary system by some ancient cataclysm.